The L’And Restaurant Successful Mix of Design, Food and Wine

 4. “Red mullet and squid stew “açorda” with a seaweed and fennel dashi.”
 Awesome if you enjoy fish!

-I ask the Chef Miguel Laffan what his favorite ingredient:
+I ask the Chef Miguel Laffan what is his favorite ingredient:

 He answers without hesitation: “a good company” (pictured below).
 And it is in good company I continue this tasting … that never ends, lol!
 I confess: as exceptional as are the dishes I’m not be able to eat more after the fourth dish!